Gabriel-Barroso-Ventura/facila-recognition-project/README.md

-# facila-recognition-project
+# Facial Recognition Project

 On this project, we make an python script to develop facial recognition.
-Classification the face into man or woman.
+Classification the face into man or woman using the user webcam.